crpietschmann/portfolio/_posts/2010-11-30-bing-maps-ajax-7-adding-infobox-support-via-extension-to-microsoftmaps.markdown

 ---
 <!-- more -->

 The new Bing Maps Ajax v7 control may be faster and smaller, but it is pretty light on features at the moment compared to its older brother; the v6.3 control.
 One of the features missing is support for showing InfoBox’s.
-Its simple to handle mouse events and display a &lt;div&gt; next to the pushpin, but I thought I’d take a little time to write a simple InfoBox extension to the new Microsoft.Maps namespace.
+Its simple to handle mouse events and display a <div> next to the pushpin, but I thought I’d take a little time to write a simple InfoBox extension to the new Microsoft.Maps namespace.
 Here’s a screenshot of it in action:
 <a href="/images/postsBingMaps7_InfoBox_Screenshot.png"><img style="background-image: none; border-right-width: 0px; padding-left: 0px; padding-right: 0px; display: inline; border-top-width: 0px; border-bottom-width: 0px; border-left-width: 0px; padding-top: 0px" title="BingMaps7_InfoBox_Screenshot" border="0" alt="BingMaps7_InfoBox_Screenshot" src="/images/postsBingMaps7_InfoBox_Screenshot_thumb.png" width="304" height="276" /></a>  <h3>Usage</h3>
 Let’s start with some sample usage of the InfoBox extension.  <pre class="csharpcode"><span class="rem">// Create Pushpin</span>